Shooting of Pat Musitano latest blow to notorious Hamilton crime family | CBC News

 A sunny spring morning and a Mississauaga law office parking lot became the setting of the most high profile, mob-related hit Hamilton and the GTA have seen in years.

 Pat Musitano, reputed scion of the Hamilton crime family that shares his name, was shot Thursday after reportedly leaving a meeting with his lawyer.
-He was rushed to a Toronto trauma centre and remains in life-threatening condition.
+He was rushed to a Toronto trauma centre and police said Friday that he remains in life-threatening condition.

 The attack is a direct blow to the once-mighty Musitano family and follows years of underworld turmoil that experts and investigators say has recently boiled over in Hamilton and other areas of the GTA, leading to a spate of killings.